Bielik20/ng-lazy-forms/README.md

 <p>heroForm value: {{ heroForm.value | json}}</p>
 ```

-There are only two `LazyForms` specific elements in this template:
+There are only two **NgLazyForms** specific elements in this template:

 - `lazyForm` directive.
 - two `lazy-selector` elements.

-As discussed at the beginning of the tutorial `sidekick` and `power` remain as classic Reactive Forms elements to show they can be used alongside `LazyForms`.
+As discussed at the beginning of this tutorial `sidekick` and `power` remain as classic Reactive Forms elements to show they can be used alongside **NgLazyForms**.

 ## Finishing Application